swefpifh/StreamAvatars_AppearanceOfRandomStars/README.md

 >- Enter the name of the active avatar that will make the chat bubble appear with the text you have chosen in "*starsBubbleText*".

 ### starsBubbleText
 >- This is the text that will be displayed in the bubble of the chosen character in "*starsUsername*".
+You can enter several messages and one of them will be selected randomly each time the command used to launch the script is activated.

 ### starsSpawningSoundActivated
 >- **true** 🠚 Activate the sound effect.